Skip to product information

 Before first use, the instrument should be thoroughly cleaned with a soft brush and then freed from all detergent residues under distilled water to ensure that all manufacturing residues are rinsed off.

-After use, the instruments must be soaked immediately so that tissue particles, blood, protein and corrosive medicines do not dry on the instrument.
+After using the instruments, they must be soaked immediately so that tissue particles, blood, protein and corrosive medicines do not dry on the instrument.
 Instrument joints must be wide open, and detachable parts must be disassembled.

-During cleaning, all joints, teeth, grooves, cutting edges, through-hole closures, locks, jaws and all other concave depressions must be examined for residues and cleaned, as these could stick so firmly during sterilization that the instrument's smoothness and overall function would be impaired.
+During cleaning, all joints, teeth, grooves, cutting edges, through-holes, locks, jaws and all other concave depressions must be checked for any residues and cleaned, as these could stick so firmly during sterilization that the instrument's mobility and overall function would be impaired.

-It is then important to thoroughly rinse the instruments with distilled or demineralized water, as tap water contains corrosive substances (e.g. chlorides, nitrides, nitrates, sulfides, sulfates and rust particles) that would attack the stainless steel during the sterilization process.
-The possible consequences of improper treatment could be:
+It is then important to rinse the instruments thoroughly with distilled or demineralized water, as tap water contains corrosive substances (e.g. chlorides, nitrides, nitrates, sulfides, sulfates and rust particles) that would attack the stainless steel during the sterilization process.
+The possible consequences of incorrect treatment could be:

 • tarnished, discolored, stained or rusted instruments

-The cleaned instruments must be dried by hand and then oiled with pure paraffin oil (DAB8).
-The instruments must then be stored on a soft surface in sterilization baskets that are not overcrowded (place heavy parts at the bottom, light parts at the top).
+The cleaned instruments must be hand-dried and then oiled with pure paraffin oil (DAB8).
+The instruments must then be stored on a soft surface in non-overfilled sterilization baskets (place heavy parts at the bottom, light parts at the top).

 The sterilization process can now be initiated.

-The instruments must only be stored completely clean and dry, with locks open, in suitable containers, instrument cabinets or cases.
+The instruments may only be stored completely clean and dry, with opened locks, in suitable containers, instrument cabinets or cases.

-The instruments must not be used for purposes other than their intended use, as they are designed and load-bearing only for their respective function.
-The appropriate tools should be available for any mechanical work.
+The instruments must not be used for purposes other than their intended use, as they are only designed and resilient for their respective function.
+Appropriate tools should be available for any mechanical work.
 The warranty expires if the instruments are misused or improperly handled.

-Preparation instructions can be found in the instructions for use below.
+Reprocessing instructions can be found in the user manual below.

 Downloads: